 What is Transhumanism?

 Transhumanism is a movement that aims to transform the human condition by developing and making available sophisticated technologies to enhance human intellectual, physical, and psychological capacities in order to enhance and extend human life.
-Transhumanist thinkers and activists study the potential benefits and dangers of emerging technologies that could overcome human limitations (such as aging, disability, and sickness), as well as the ethics of using these technologies.
+Transhumanist thinkers and activists study the potential benefits and dangers of emerging technologies that could overcome human limitations like aging, disability, and sickness.

 The most accepted tenet of transhumanism is that human beings will one day transform themselves into different post-human beings with extended physical and psychological abilities that prolong life indefinitely.
 This is part of what some transhumanists call the Singularity.
-The term was coined by science fiction writer Vernor Vinge, and the concept has been popularized by futurists like Ray Kurzweil.
+The term was coined by science fiction writer Vernor Vinge, and the concept has been popularized by futurists like Ray Kurzweil (who doesn’t identify as a transhumanist).
 The Singularity is expected by proponents to occur sometime in the 21st century (2045 to be exact), although estimates do vary.

 As a philosophical and cultural movement, transhumanism acts as a wide umbrella for a number of communities.
 These include people who identify as transhumanists, futurists, cyborgs, biohackers, cyberpunks, grinders, immortalists, and others.